badeend/WASI-Networking/standard/network/Draft.md

         /// Resolve an internet host name to a list of IP addresses.
         ///
         /// # Parameters:
         /// - `name`: The name to look up.
-If this is an IP address in string form, the address is deserialized and
-        ///   returned without making any network calls.
+IP addresses are not allowed.
         /// - `address_family`: If provided, limit the results to addresses of this specific address family.
         /// - `include_unavailable`: When set to true, this function will also return addresses of which the runtime
         ///   thinks (or knows) can't be connected to at the moment.
 For example, this will return IPv6 addresses on